CARTOS: A Charging-Aware Real-Time Operating System for Intermittent Batteryless Devices: Evaluation

 \subsubsection{Scheduler and JIT Checkpointing Overhead of CARTOS}

 During the experiment, we measured the overhead caused by JIT checkpointing mechanism for preemptible tasks.
 The JIT checkpointing overhead was measured to be less than 0.088\% in worst case scenario.
 It should be noted that the maximum JIT checkpointing overhead occurs when the smallest capacitor and the lowest charging rate were used, causing the largest number of power cycles.
-For the taskset used in previous experiments, the scheduler overhead was very negligible and could not be precisely measured by our equipment; however, it was estimated to be less than 1ms ($<$ 0.001\%) by comparing device up time and task execution time.
+For the taskset used in previous experiments, the scheduler overhead was very negligible and could not be precisely measured by our equipment.
+Instead, by comparing device uptime and task execution time, we could estimate the scheduler overhead (including voltage monitoring costs) to be less than 1ms ($<$ 0.001\%).
 This shows that CARTOS delivers high-performance task scheduling on IPDs with minimal impact on system resources.
 We also measured the power consumption overhead associated with writing to and reading from MRAM compared to SRAM.
 To do so, we conducted 64MB of read/write operation and measured the average power consumption.
 Table~\ref{table:overhead} provides the overhead measurements in details.